 "Of course, the same principle also applies when you combine an ABB robot with a track system like ACOPOStrak," adds Brandstetter.
 The robot can process a workpiece while it moves at high speed along the track.
 The track becomes simply an additional axis that is included in the calculation of the motion profile.

 Synchronization between sensors and robot motion also becomes easier.
 The result of a quality inspection with a B&R vision camera can be converted into a control command for the ABB robot in less than a millisecond.
-Defective workpieces can be removed from the production process without any manual intervention or slowing down the process.
+Defective workpieces can be removed from the line without any manual intervention or slowing down the manufacturing process.
 "This approach can significantly increase the machine's output," says Brandstetter.

 Of course, the comprehensive simulation options available in the B&R system are available for the robotics as well.
 With a digital twin, the user can simulate and optimize the machine's entire motion sequence, including the robotics, before the machine is even built.
 Development becomes both faster and cheaper.